NBA Basketball Awards: Expert Techniques for Sports Bettors

 Finally, since 1955-56, the NBA MVP has gone to a point guard 11 times, a shooting guard seven times, a small forward nine times, a power forward 12 times, and a center 26 times.
 The trend of giving the award to centers will likely change in the years to come as NBA basketball becomes an increasingly perimeter-based game.

 Coach of the Year

 Unique Considerations: NBA voters like winners.
 BIG winners.
 Over the last ten years, the recipient of the Coach of the Year Award has guided his team to at least 50 wins and a .610 winning percentage.
-The only person to win the award with a losing record was Johnny Kerr, who won the award in 1967 after leading the expansion Chicago Bulls into the playoffs in their first year in the league.
+The only person in history to win the award with a losing record was Johnny Kerr, who won the award in 1967 after leading the expansion Chicago Bulls into the playoffs in their first year in the league.

 It’s worth noting that the award often goes to coaches who have just taken the reins of their respective teams.
-Five of the past ten Coach of the Year recipients had been with their teams for two seasons or less.
+Six of the past ten Coach of the Year recipients had been with their teams for two seasons or less.

 Sixth Man of the Year